codeattack-medialab/Joystick_Fachada/README.md

 # Joystick_Fachada
-Joystick NodeMCU enviando mensajes UDP a Godot
+Joystick websockets->Upd commands from NodeMCU to Godot.
+Designed for MadPong Game at Medialab-Prado digital facade.